What is final pay?

 - the employer has become insolvent or bankrupt.

-When you make an employee redundant, you need to give them the minimum notice period based on their length of service.
-The same minimum notice period rules outlined above apply.
+When you make an employee redundant, a minimum notice period may apply.
 To find out the minimum notice period, check the National Employment Standards, the employee’s modern award, registered agreement or employment contract.
 Your employee can work until the end of the notice period or, if you prefer, you can pay the notice in lieu.

 In most cases, small businesses (with less than 15 employees) are exempt from paying redundancy pay.
 However, if you are required to pay it, the amount depends on how long your employee has worked for you, and it is paid at their base rate of pay for ordinary hours worked.